• Skip to primary navigation

 Instructions

-• Prepare the bundt cake pan by buttering it very thoroughly with soft butter and flouring it well, making sure to reach all the nooks and crannies of the pan.
-For more detailed information on preparing a bundt cake pan properly have a look at the Orange Bundt Cake with Chocolate.
+• Prepare bundt cake tin: Preheat the oven to 350ยฐF/ 180ยฐC.
+Prepare the bundt cake pan by buttering it thoroughly with soft butter and flouring it well, making sure to reach all the nooks and crannies of the pan.
+For more detailed information on preparing a bundt cake pan, check out Orange Raisin Cake.

 • Melt the butter into a small pot and let cool slightly while you beat the egg whites.